-The situation in the North-East continues to be marked by the two-fold features of discrimination and neglect by the Central government and, with the exception of Tripura, the siphoning off of Central funds to a corrupt nexus of bourgeois politicians, bureaucrats and contractors.
+- 2.23 The situation in the North-East continues to be marked by the two-fold features of discrimination and neglect by the Central government and, with the exception of Tripura, the siphoning off of Central funds to a corrupt nexus of bourgeois politicians, bureaucrats and contractors.
 The resultant alienation of the people in different states is sought to be used by the divisive and separatist forces.
-In Assam, all extremist outfits including the ULFA have been weakened substantially.
-With the

-Bangladesh government taking a firm position against such extremist forces, many of the top ULFA leaders have been handed over and arrested.
+In Assam, all extremist outfits including the ULFA been weakened substantially.
+With have the Bangladesh government taking a firm position against such extremist forces, many of the top ULFA leaders have been handed over and arrested.
 This is the appropriate time for the Central government to initiate talks with the ULFA and other extremist organizations operating in the North-East so that there can be a political settlement.
-The Central Government should draw up a comprehensive plan for developing infrastructure in the region and to generate employment for the educated youth.

-The region is plagued by ethnic divisions and conflicts.
+The Central Government should draw comprehensive plan for developing infrastructure in the region and to generate employment for the educated youth. - 2.24 The region is plagued by ethnic divisions and conflicts.
 In North Cachar hills and Karbi Anglong hills, extremist elements have fuelled violent ethnic clashes.
-The prolonged blockade of the highway to Manipur by the Naga Student Association highlighted the danger posed by the NSCN(IM) demand for Nagalim, i.e., for greater Nagaland.
+The prolonged blockade of the highway to Manipur by the All Naga Students Association, Manipur and United Naga Council highlighted the danger posed by the NSCN(IM) demand for Nagalim, i.e., for greater Nagaland.
 The spread of identity politics is dividing and disrupting the unity of the people on ethnic lines posing a major problem for the democratic movement.
 Tripura is an exception where due to continuous political work, developmental activities and firm action by the Left Front government, the extremist activities have been curbed and tribal-non-tribal unity maintained.